 Therefore, in our Catholic usage, we understand that incense adds a sense of solemnity and mystery to the Mass.
 The visual imagery of the smoke and the smell remind us of the transcendence of the Mass which links heaven with earth and allows us to enter into the presence of God.
 That is why I said earlier that incense connotes an eschatological significance.

-Dearest friends in Christ, with what we have seen so far, I believe that you would agree with me that the Catholic Church’s use of Incense is very Scriptural and Judeo-Christian; a far cry from diabolism as some anti-Catholic movement depict.
-If they had read their Bible properly, they would have learnt otherwise.
+Dearest friends in Christ, with what we have seen so far, I believe that you would agree with me that the Catholic Church’s use of Incense is very Scriptural and Judeo-Christian; a far cry from diabolism as some anti-Catholic movements depict.
+If they had read their Bible properly, they would have learned otherwise.